prog979/abcbank-credit-system/README.md

-#This is a test assignment for a Java Junior Developer.
+#This is a test assignment for Java Junior Developer.
 As part of the assignment, a working web application was developed that implements the required functionality.

 ##Technology stack